cboiam/boligmappa/README.md

 # Boligmappa

-This repository is the solution for the practical test for inside job interview to work for [boligmappa](./docs/dev-recruitment-pitch.pdf), the details for it can be found inside [this document](./docs/practical-test.pdf).
+This repository is the solution for the practical test proposed from Inside to work for [boligmappa](./docs/dev-recruitment-pitch.pdf), the details for it can be found inside [this document](./docs/practical-test.pdf).

 In sumary, I needed to integrate with DummyJSON Api to get users, posts and todos and show it in a console interface.
 I was also asked to provide details of how I would solve using aws services, so I tought the following flow